Process Optimisation with Time Blocking

 2. Prioritise Tasks

 Prioritise tasks by ranking them according to importance and deadline - it is one of the most influential determinants of success.
 Focus on high-priority tasks that have the greatest impact or are time-sensitive.
 Scheduling these tasks first ensures that important activities are completed without delay.
-This structured approach not only helps you stay organised, but also boosts productivity by ensuring that your most important work gets the attention it deserves early in the day.

 How effectively are you currently prioritising tasks based on importance and deadlines, and what changes could help you focus more on high-impact activities?